 The College Promise Grant program, formerly the Board of Governor's (BOG) Fee Waiver, is run by individual community colleges, so there may be differences in the application from college to college.
-In general, applying for this grant requires less parental information than the FAFSA or CADAA, as a parent social security number or current address is not necessarily required.
+In general, applying for this grant requires less parental information than the FAFSA or CADAA, since a parent's social security number or current address is not necessarily required.
 Students can qualify for the College Promise Grant in three ways.
 First, they can provide information showing that they or their household receives government benefits like TANF, SSI, or General Assistance.
 Second, they can meet certain income requirements.
 Third, they can submit a FAFSA or CADAA application that shows that they have unmet financial need.

 If you fill out the FAFSA or CADAA, you don't need to do a separate application in order to get the CA College Promise Grant.
 But if you are unable to fill out either of those applications, you can contact your college's financial aid department to ask how to apply without filling out the FAFSA.
-Many colleges offer an online College Promise application through ccapply.org, but others may have different applications.
-There is no deadline to apply for CA College Promise.

-Remember: The California College Promise Grant is not the same thing as "California Promise" (also referred to as AB 19).
+Many colleges offer an online College Promise application through cccapply.org, but others may have different applications.
+Be sure to check with your local college to make sure that you apply by their deadline.
+Remember, the California College Promise Grant is not the same thing as "California Promise" (also referred to as AB 19).
 The California College Promise Grant requires that students earn below a certain income level and does not require FAFSA or CADAA completion.